hayaa123/code301/python/tree/README.md

 post order treversal --> used recursion to iterate over every element and add it to list , finaly displayed the list

+max --> used recursionto iterate over every element and compare it with a holder variable and keep assigning the larger value to it

 <span style = "text-decoration:underline">Efficiency</span>